munificent/craftinginterpreters/book/methods-and-initializers.md

 novelty.
 It's hard for syntax differences to carry their weight.

 On the other hand, new semantics can significantly increase the power of the language.
-Multimethods, mixins, traits, reflection, dependent types, metaprogramming, etc. can radically level up what a user can do with the language.
+Multimethods, mixins, traits, reflection, dependent types, runtime metaprogramming, etc. can radically level up what a user can do with the language.